-Recently, he has been getting it together and slowly paying me back, but he stopped paying car insurance which I had no idea of.
+Recently, he has been getting it together and slowly paying me back, but he stopped paying car insurance which I had no idea about.
 He got pulled over and the cop found past unpaid speeding tickets and obviously no insurance.
 So his license got suspended for three months.
-So, I paid his tickets since he never has money and I’m driving him to and from work.
+I paid his tickets since he never has money and I’m driving him to and from work.
 With all of this crap though, he’s always made me feel loved and wanted and tells me that eventually it will be OK.
 It’s been three months and soon he will be driving again and finished paying off one of his loans.

 I have no idea what to do.
 My boyfriend is starting to get it together and I know he deeply loves me, but he still worries me about stability.
 This other guy has it all, but I’m afraid to leave my boyfriend and not be loved the same way again.
 My heart is so torn.
 Please help. — Five-Year Itch

 I mean, basically, what you have described is a scenario in which you are literally buying someone’s love.
 You are so desperate to feel cared for and adored or whatever, that you have helped pay your boyfriend’s bills, bought him two cars, paid for his insurance, and driven him around when he lost his license — all so you don’t lose his “love.”
-Come on, that’s not love; that’s pitiful.
+Come on, that’s not love; that’s desperation.

 Get some self-respect and MOA.
 You aren’t in love with this man.
 You’re just afraid that you’re so unlovable that he’s the best you can do.
 What kind of relationship is that?
 You’re too young to settle!
 Set yourself free.
 See what else is out there.
 Imagine feeling actual love for someone else.
 Imagine a two-way love affair — with someone you actually like and respect! — and how rewarding that would feel.

 Let him go and take a risk of being alone for a while.
-It won’t be the end of the world, and once you find someone who fulfills all your needs — and not just the one to be loved — you’re going to be so, so, so happy your gave yourself the chance to find him.
+It won’t be the end of the world, and once you find someone who fulfills your needs — and not just the one to be loved — you’re going to be so, so, so happy you gave yourself the chance to find him.
 He may be the 33-year-old physics teacher, or he may be someone else whose path you cross years from now.